Koru pāua measurement tool

 A lot of the initial testing was carried out in a fish tank until the waterproof housing was resolved.

-In the previous year, the school had begun assessing against achievement standards in the construction and mechanical technologies programme.
+In the previous year, the school had begun assessing achievement standards in the materials technologies programme.
 Industry training organisation unit standards had been used previously.
 The school sees advantages in offering both programmes to their students.
 It offers dual career pathways to students and also allows students access to the higher grades (merit and excellence) available through achievement standards.

 This project provided credits for Mitchell in the following standards: